catsethecat/caTTS/README.md

 - Download the application from [Releases](https://github.com/catsethecat/caTTS/releases) or build it from source code
 - Run it and click the **Config** button.
 It should open the configuration file in a text editor.
 - The Azure section requires your subscription key and region.
 Twitch section requires your Channel ID.
 OauthToken and ChannelName are required if BSPlusConfig is not valid.
-- Save and close the configuration file and click the **Reload** button in caTTS.
+- Save the configuration file and click the **Reload** button in caTTS.
 - If the configuration is correct and everything works then both thread statuses should say **listening**
+- A list of available voices can be found [here](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/language-support?tabs=speechtotext#prebuilt-neural-voices)